 In this Finnish research study ‘Psychotropic drugs and homicide: A prospective cohort study from Finland‘, drugs examined included psychotropic medications, antidepressants such as Sertraline (Zoloft), Fluoxetine (Prozac), and Paroxetine (Paxil), benzodiazepines such as alprazolam (Xanax), Diazepam (Valium), Lorazepam (Ativan), and Temazepam (Restoril) and antipsychotics.

 Published in June 2015 in World Psychiatry, the study looked at all homicides investigated by police in Finland between 2003 and 2011, giving a total of 1091 cases where the offender was taking medication at the time of committing murder.
-In the first of its kind, the study took into account other confounding factors such as the reason for the prescription and other substances taken concurrently.
-Previous use of the drug in question was also examined, tracking prescription history for each offender for the seven-year period before the homicide was committed.
+In the first of its kind, the study considered other confounding factors such as the reason for the prescription and other substances taken concurrently.
+Previous use of the drug in question was also examined, tracking the prescription history for each offender for the seven years before the homicide was committed.

 After filtering out cases where full records were not available or were incomplete, the study included a final group of 959 offenders.
 They were aged between 13 and 88 years old, and 86% were male.
 At the time of the offense, 79% were under the influence of alcohol as well as the prescribed medication.
 For the control group for comparison, ten populated control subjects were selected for each offender included in the study, matching gender and age at the time that each homicide was committed.

-More significant increases in risk of committing homicide were found for current use of opioids, which showed an increased risk of 92%, and also the current use of non-opioids analgesics saw over three times increased risk.
-Opioid or narcotic analgesics are potent painkillers such as codeine, hydrocodone, oxycodone, methadone, whereas non-opioid analgesics are milder painkillers such as Tylenol (Paracetamol) and Advil (Ibuprofen).
+More significant increases in the risk of committing homicide were found for the current use of opioids, which showed an increased risk of 92%, and also the current use of non-opioid analgesics saw over three times increased risk.
+Opioid or narcotic analgesics are potent painkillers such as codeine, hydrocodone, oxycodone, and methadone, whereas non-opioid analgesics are milder painkillers such as Tylenol (Paracetamol) and Advil (Ibuprofen).

-The flood of media reports in recent years linking prescribed medications and homicides have emerged from some tragic and devastating cases.
-Leslie Demeniuk, for example, was 30-years-old when she took a .357 Magnum gun and shot her young two twin sons, James Richard and John Thomas, on 17 March 2001.
+The flood of media reports in recent years linking prescribed medications and homicides has emerged from some tragic and devastating cases.
+Leslie Demeniuk, for example, was 30 years old when she took a .357 Magnum gun and shot her young two twin sons, James Richard, and John Thomas, on 17 March 2001.
 At the time of the murders, Demeniuk was taking prescribed SSRI antidepressant Zoloft which was then abruptly switched to Paxil.
 Two days after changing the drug, her two boys were murdered by her own hand.

 The two doctors stated that the onset of this condition caused Demeniuk to begin self-medicating with alcohol.
 This combination of alcohol and drugs they said, resulted in Demeniuk killing her children.